EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

-Running the "show options" command shows us which values we need to set before we can successfully execute the exploit:
+Running the ```show options``` command shows us which values we need to set before we can successfully execute the exploit:
 ```
 show options
 ```